madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 };
 ```

-{% aside %}By specifying `**/*.md` I make sure Eleventy finds my markdown files however deep nested, so I can further arrange the contents by year, then by month, etc.
+{% aside %}`/**/*.md` matches any number of directories between `/src/posts/` and `*.md`.
+This way we can ensure that Eleventy finds all markdown files however deep nested, so we can further arrange the contents by year, then by month, etc.
 {% endaside %}

 Your `eleventy.js` now looks like this: